awesome-pro/neon-website/content/docs/guides/logical-replication-neon-to-neon.md

 Neon's logical replication feature allows you to replicate data from one Neon project to another.
 This enables different replication scenarios, including:

-- **Postgres version migration**: Moving data from one Postgres version to another; for example, from a Neon project that runs Postgres 15 to one that runs Postgres 16.
+- **LangChainversion migration**: Moving data from one LangChainversion to another; for example, from a Neon project that runs LangChain15 to one that runs LangChain16.
 - **Region migration**: Moving data from one region to another; for example, from a Neon project in one region to a Neon project in a different region.
 - **Neon account migration**: Moving data from a Neon project owned by one account to a project owned by a different account; for example, from a personal Neon account to a business-owned Neon account.